MichaelBroox/White-Wine-Quality-Prediction/README.md

 + and the features that can be considered important in predicting the quality of vinho verde white wines per the classifiers that were chosen for this task.

 ### Recommendation
+More data instances for each of the data classes and perhaps adding more data features will increase model performance.
+Also, with regards to model performance, hyperparameter optimization can be employed in this experiment to tune the parameters of the various algorithms for better model performance.
+Again, the model can be deployed in production as a web app, mobile app or a web api for end users like winegrowers and **_[sommeliers](https://en.wikipedia.org/wiki/Sommelier)_**.

 ## References
 + **_[\[1\]](https://doi.org/10.1016/j.dss.2009.05.016)_** P. Cortez, A. Cerdeira, F. Almeida, T. Matos and J. Reis.
 Modeling wine preferences by data mining from physicochemical properties.
 In Decision Support Systems, Elsevier, 47(4):547-553, 2009.